TylerMcG/Live-CTA-Map/README.md

-# Chicago Transit Authority L Train Live Map Android Application
+# Chicago L Train Tracker Full Stack Project

 **ABOUT THIS PROJECT**